-Students without post-baccalaureate experience are not yet eligible for the MPH program.
-We encourage graduating college seniors to apply to the MPH-65 program only after gaining practical experience in a field related to public health: at minimum, two years of post-baccalaureate experience is required prior to matriculation.
+Students without post-baccalaureate work experience are not yet eligible for the MPH program.
+We encourage graduating college seniors to apply to the MPH-65 program only after gaining practical experience in a field related to public health: at minimum, two years of contiguous full-time work experience is required by the time of matriculation.
+While internships and work experience obtained during your undergraduate degree program are valuable, these do not count towards the required two or more years of contiguous full-time work experience.
 The work experience should be meaningful and demonstrate interest in public health or a health-related field.
 Some students engage in work at NGOs and non-profits, while others pursue work in research and clinical settings.

 This critical work experience allows applicants to better understand and articulate their career goals and interests, and moreover, it ensures that every student in the MPH cohort brings a unique, informed, practical perspective to their studies and practicum in public health.

 If I am eligible for the MPH-45 program, in which situations should I apply for the MPH-65 program instead?

 In most cases, those who meet the requirements for the MPH-45 program should apply to those fields of study, however under exceptional circumstances, the longer degree program may be more appropriate, and can be discussed with the MPH Program Office/Office of Educational Programs or Admissions Office.
 Such cases include experienced professionals who are pursuing a career switch, and students who need to maintain full-time student status for the duration of a fellowship that lasts two calendar years.
 Applying to the MPH-65 program if you are eligible for the MPH-45 program does not increase your possibility for admission.
 Most applicants who hold a MD, DO, DMD, DDS, PhD, JD, or non-U.S. equivalent, typically apply to the MPH-45 program.